 50 move rule

-As per the standard chess rules, If the no pawn movement and piece capture has been made within the last 50 moves then the player with the turn to move can claim for a draw.
+As per the standard chess rules, If no pawn movement and no capture has been made within the last 50 moves then the player with the turn to move can claim a draw.
 However, if he/she forgets, then the game is automatically drawn by the new 75 move rule.

-The 75 move states that if no pawn movement and piece capture is made within the last 75 moves then the game is drawn by the intervention of the arbiter (referee).
+The 75 move states that if no pawn movement and no capture is made within the last 75 moves then the game is drawn by the intervention of the arbiter (referee).

 Insufficient mating material

 If either of the players has insufficient material (pieces) to checkmate each other’s king then the game is immediately drawn.
 So for example, if you and your opponent both have only the kings then the game is drawn.

 This is because neither of the players can’t checkmate each other in that case.
 You can read more about this in my article What happens when two kings meet in chess?